How to Landscape Around Your Trees

 Starting with just a few different varieties of plants is a great way to keep things simple and looking great.
 Have a lot of plants, but only a few different types.
 This also makes the process of finding small seedlings much easier.

-Because these plants are not going to be receiving an excess of sunlight or water, you are going to want to choose plants that can handle drought, and that have leaves that always look good.
-The plants you choose won’t really have the opportunity to flower much, so greenery with aesthetically pleasing leaves are a better choice.
+Because these plants are not going to be receiving an excess of sunlight or water, you are going to want to choose plants that can handle drought and that have leaves that always look good.
+The plants you choose won’t really have the opportunity to flower much, so greenery with aesthetically pleasing leaves is a better choice.

 Mulch Borders

 Once you have put in your mulch, chosen your plants, and put everything together, consider the edging around the mulch.
 Having a border to keep everything intact is a great way to do this.
-It can be as easy as stacking a few natural stones around the circle of mulch.
-That way it is easier to mow around and looks more neat and uniform.
+It can be as easy as lining a few natural stones around the circle of mulch.
+That way, it is easier to mow around and looks neater and more uniform.

-You can make it as intricate as you want though – making a border out of metal or wood can take a little more time, but look really nice once it is done.
+You can make it as intricate as you want, though—making a border out of metal or wood can take a little more time but will look really nice once it is done.